vectordotdev/vector/README.md

 <p align="center">
   <strong>
-    New post! <a href="https://vector.dev/blog/how-we-test-vector">How we test Vector</a>
+    New post! <a href="https://vector.dev/blog/how-we-test-vector">How We Test Vector</a>
   </strong>
 </p>